-A building or use incidental, subordinate, and reasonably necessary to the conduct of the principal building or use and located on the same lot as the principal building or use.
-(See Article III, Table of Uses, for applications)
+A building or use incidental, subordinate, and reasonably necessary to the conduct of the principal budling or use and located on the same lot as the principal building or use.
+(See Article III, Table of Uses for applications)

-ACCESSORY DWELLING UNIT
+ACCESSORY DWELLING UNIT (from Article XV)

-An efficiency or one-bedroom apartment, located within or appurtenant to an owner-occupied single-family dwelling, that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation.
+An efficiency or one bedroom apartment, located within or appurtenant to an owner occupied single family dwelling, A distinct unit that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, sanitation and compliance with Section 705.
+See 24 V.S.A. § 4412(1)(E) for more information.